HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ### Anchor rel attribute use

-In September of 2019, Google [introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being _sponsored_ or _user-generated content_.
-These attributes are in addition to `rel=nofollow`, which was previously [introduced in 2005](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
+In September of 2019, Google <a hreflang="en" href="https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html">introduced attributes</a> that allow publishers to classify links as being _sponsored_ or _user-generated content_.
+These attributes are in addition to `rel=nofollow`, which was previously <a hreflang="en" href="https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html">introduced in 2005</a>.
 The newer attributes, `rel=ugc` and `rel=sponsored`, add additional information to the links.

 {{ figure_markup(
   image="anchor-rel-attr.png",